cinguilherme/cinguilherme/README.md

 - 👀 I’m interested in web/mobile development with focus on backend solutions.

-- 🌱 I’m currently learning Rust, Dart and Elixir
+- 🌱 I’m currently learning Rust

-- 💞️ I’m looking to collaborate on anything with awesome people, but I do prefer at the moment CLI's for developer experice and actor model projects.

 - 📫 How to reach me on linkedin => https://www.linkedin.com/in/guilherme-cintra-7980b031